hluling/ph-dash/creating-interactive-dashboard-with-python.md

 Other essential steps such as installing necessary libraries, setting up a [virtual environment](https://docs.python.org/3/library/venv.html#venv-def), and manipulating the downloaded data will be included when appropriate as well.
 Code to be executed in command line will start with the symbol `$`.

-## A Research Question for Demonstration
+## Research Question I
-The research question in this lesson is whether the U.S. television stations have covered the war in Ukraine in a balance way.
+The first research question (RQ1) in this lesson concerns whether the U.S. television stations have covered the war in Ukraine in a balance way.
 One way to address this research question is to compare whether the stations have mentioned the keywords related to Ukraine as frequently as the keywords related to Russia.
 Further, we can also compare the coverage frequency among some major stations.
+The quantitative method of content analysis (CA) has long been a tradition in mass communication studies, and the method of algorithmic text analysis (ATA) has become popular given the recent availability of large amount of textual data.[^1] The way I approach the first research question situates somewhere in between CA and ATA.
+On one hand, this approach only conducts a distant reading that relies less on human coders often required in CA; on another, this approach only measures the manifest features of text (i.e., frequency) and does not involve any algorithmic classification or labeling that is often seen in ATA.
+This approach of distant reading aims to discover patterns from large amount of data.[^2]

-## Dataset
+## Dataset for RQ1
-To answer the research question, this lesson uses a free and open dataset from the Internet Archive's [Television Explorer](https://blog.archive.org/2016/12/20/new-research-tool-for-visualizing-two-million-hours-of-television-news/).
+To answer RQ1, this lesson uses a free and open dataset from the Internet Archive's [Television Explorer](https://blog.archive.org/2016/12/20/new-research-tool-for-visualizing-two-million-hours-of-television-news/).
 This dataset tracks how much airtime of news coverage television stations include certain keywords at the resolution of 15 seconds.
 The keyword searches are based on the text of closed captioning.
 The data-retrieval tool is the [2.0 TV API](https://blog.gdeltproject.org/gdelt-2-0-television-api-debuts/) made available by the Global Database of Events, Language and Tone (GDELT).

+## Research Question II
+The second research question (RQ2) asks: How have the top non-English languages of newspaper changed in the history of United States dating back to the 1690s?
+Non-English ethnic newspapers help immigrants track the latest events in the home country, provide more ways immigrants can learn more about the new country, and facilitates transition.[^3] Answering RQ2 helps further investigation into immigration history, the sociolinguistics and ideological landscapes in the U.S.,[^4] and various functions of ethnic media.[^5]

+## Dataset for RQ2
+To answer RQ2, this lesson relies on a publicly available dataset from [the Chronicling America project](https://chroniclingamerica.loc.gov/).
+Specifically, the data come from [the U.S. Newspaper Directory, 1690-Present](https://chroniclingamerica.loc.gov/search/titles/).
+This dataset tracks the metadata of historic American newspapers including the language of a newspaper.
+The data-retrieval tool is [Chronicling America's API](https://chroniclingamerica.loc.gov/about/api/).

 ## Why Dash in Python?
-Several alternative tools to create interacitve dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).[^1] The case for Python is that it is a widely used programming language.
+Several alternative tools to create interacitve dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).[^6] The case for Python is that it is a widely used programming language.
 Python is flexible and powerful to use in a full data life cycle (i.e., from data collection, to data analysis, and to data visualization).
 The case for Dash is that it is developed by [plotly](https://plotly.com/), the go-to tool for data visualization in various programming languages including Python, R, and JavaScript.
 This makes the workflow of publishing an interactive visualization more efficient.
 You could use both plotly and [Flask](https://flask.palletsprojects.com/en/2.2.x/) (the web application framework underlying Dash) directly, but this requires deep knowledge about JavaScript and HTML.
-If you want to focus on data visualization rather than the technical details of web development, Dash is the option for you.
+If you want to focus on data visualization rather than the technical details of web development, Dash is highly recommended.

 ## Prepare for the Lesson